woctezuma/steam-labs-recommender/README.md

 In this case, the suggested formula would be instead:
 > tweaked_output = neural_network_output + popularity_bias * popularity

-The tweaked output are then scaled, so that the top recommendation is always assigned the score of 1000.
+The tweaked outputs are then scaled, so that the top recommendation is always assigned the score of 1000.
 The scale is stored.
 > tweaked_output = score_scale * score

 Sorting the scores results in a ranking of game recommendations personalized to the user's data.